marked-gil/discover-asia/README.md

     * Using a separate feedback page that will show a response when a form (e.g., contact-us form) or input field (e.g., newsletter subscription field) is successfully submitted, and
 * The use of **alt** texts on images, and **aria-label** on certain links (such as the social media icons).

-To ensure that most of the items mentioned above are achieved, the [WAVE - Web Accessibility Evaluation Tool](https://wave.webaim.org/) was utilized through the development of this website..
+To ensure that most of the items mentioned above are achieved, the [WAVE - Web Accessibility Evaluation Tool](https://wave.webaim.org/) was utilized through the development of this website.

 ### Links/Buttons Functionality Testing